-Its two main themes are childhood and the reading of books (perhaps how the two meet each other).
-The first has been written of endlessly since Nick Hornby and Blake Morrison; the second is now a subject of emotional, ritualised nostalgia in an otherwise forbidding digital age.
-Also the book melds fact and fiction, a current fad as old as the wheel.
-In fact this book might be accused of teetering, if only accidentally, on the edge of an intersectional commercial world.
+Its two main themes are growing up and the reading of books (perhaps how the two meet each other).
+The first has been written of endlessly since Nick Hornby and Blake Morrison; the second is now a subject of ritualised nostalgia in an otherwise forbidding digital age.
+Also the book melds fact and fiction, a current fad which actually is as old as the wheel.
+This book, then, might be accused of teetering, if only accidentally, on the edge of an intersectional commercial world.
 But it is unlike any other book I have ever read and is so palpably authentic as to be oblivious to any assault from fashionista.
 Its prose is beautiful and flowing, but even this is deceptive.
-It may read as an eel tricking away from its pit and before you can lunge at its tail to trace its detail, it has swum the river’s length; the reader is left spellbound and carried along in its wake.
-The book’s effect is cumulative therefore, the length of the river (in this case a quick read of 270 pages, hip flask size with generous margin and large font, in fact an editing marvel for Collins, who so often wear underpants outside their trousers).
+It may read as an eel tricking away from its pit, and before you can lunge at its tail to trace its detail, it has swum the river’s length; the reader is left spellbound and carried along in its wake.
+The book’s effect is cumulative therefore, the length of the river (in this case a quick read of 270 pages, hip flask size with generous margin and large font, in fact an editing marvel for Collins, who so often wear their underpants outside their publishing trousers).
 But beware of the book’s eddies and deviations; its fragmented momentum will leave you bewildered, gently concussed as though smitten about the head with a feather boa.
 Its childish hue and runic repetitions may appear simple but they are as the stretto voices in a fugue.
 If these voices can ever be resolved it will only be through the use of a dovetailed imagination – Sally’s in the writing, ours in the reading.
 Before all else this book is a heartfelt paean to the imagination.